WeblateOrg/weblate/docs/admin/auth.rst

 connect your code with this signal.
 Doing this in settings file can cause problems, therefore it's suggested to put it:

-- In your app config's :py:meth:`django:django.apps.AppConfig.ready` method (Django 1.7 and above)
+- In your app config's :py:meth:`django:django.apps.AppConfig.ready` method
-- At the end of your :file:`models.py` file (Django 1.6 and below)
 - In the project's :file:`urls.py` file (when no models exist)

 .. code-block:: python